Severn-class lifeboat: History

 In the 1980s the RNLI's fast Arun and Waveney all-weather lifeboats provided coverage 30 mi out to sea, operating at up to 18 kn to cover the distance in two hours in good weather.
 However, the RNLI felt that they needed the capability to extend their coverage to 50 mi radius, which would require lifeboats with a top speed of 25 kn.
 This resulted in the 17 m Severn and 14 m Trent lifeboats.

 The prototype Severn was launched in 1991 (ON1179) and was named Maurice and Joyce Hardy.
 Trials started the following year and lasted until 1998.
 In 1995, the boat was de-named.
 Problems were encountered during the trials with the "skegs" that protected the propellers, but were designed to protect the hull by breaking off if the boat hit rocks, as the first ones were too easily broken.
 Crashing through heavy seas at full speed caused damage to the hull, too.
 It was transferred to training work when it carried operational number TL-02 and was named Peter and Marion Fulton, but was withdrawn in 2004.
 It was sold in 2005; in 2008 it was in use as a dive boat at Buckie, carrying the name Gemini Storm.
 Sold to Montrose Marine Services ltd in 2011 and renamed Eileen May.
 Sold 2019 into private ownership, based North Wales coast.

 The first production Severn was The Will.
 It had been built in 1995 by Berthon Boat Co (Builders of 21 of the 46 Severn-class lifeboats) for Stornoway but had to undergo several modifications before it was fit for service.
 It was eventually placed in the relief fleet in 1996 and shown to many lifeboat stations where the class was expected to be deployed.
 It so impressed the crew at Falmouth that they pressed the RNLI to station it there until their own boat was built, and so it was stationed there from January 1997 until December 2001 when it was replaced by Richard Scott Cox.
 In the meantime, Tom Sanderson had been deployed at Stornoway in 1999.
-The Will returned to the relief fleet after its time at Falmouth and has continued in that role since.
+The Will returned to the relief fleet after its time at Falmouth until 2019, when it was the first Severn Class to undergo the Severn Life Extension Programme.
 Construction of its sister boats continued until 2005.

 In 2015, the Canadian Coast Guard commissioned a version of the Severn class modified for extreme conditions found off the coast of Newfoundland and Nova Scotia.